tc39/proposal-intl-messageformat/README.md

 ```

 This representation is also used when resolving MF2 expressions
-that include "markup", "reserved" or "private-use" annotations.
+that include "reserved" or "private-use" annotations.

 The `source` of the `MessageFallback` corresponds to the `source` of the `MessageValue`.
 When `MessageFallback` is formatted to a string,